pbrantner/cashtechthon/docs/api-v2-draft.md

 + location (optional)
 	- **Values**: *Vienna, Graz, ...*
 	- **Description**: Limits the comparison to customers within the given location
-+ classification (optional)
-	- **Values**: *Groceries, Income, Transportation, ...*
-	- **Description**: Limits the comparison to the given classification.
-If this parameter is given all returned numbers must be absolute.

 #### Response